Avaq/JSLite/README.md

 Yes, this is another JavaScript library that offers functionality for creating classes.
 However, this one is made not to get in your way. *At all*.
 Classes created using these tools are simple, pure JavaScript objects without bells and whistles.
 No magic `init`-method, no wrapped constructors, no glitchy `super()` method.

-Just JavaScript, slightly more readable and manageable.
+The way class-hierarchy is maintained, is through the automatically created `_STATIC` property on every class instance, and `_PARENT` property on every class.

+All created classes will automatically be children of the `Class` class, which contains functionality for class-oriented programming, but no magic nonsense.

 Here's an example of what creating classes looks like: